The best time to cycle in the Netherlands

 Time of day on weekdays

-Because commuting to work or school by bike is quite common, rush hours are definitely not the best moments for cycling in The Netherlands.
+Because commuting to work or school by bike is quite common, rush hours are definitely not the best moments for cycling in the Netherlands.
 Between 08:00-09:00 in the morning and 16:30-18:30 in the afternoon, don’t pick a route through cities or with lots of road-crossings.
 These places will be packed and you’ll have to slow down or stop regularly.
 Instead, try to go during working hours.
 Even areas that are very crowded during the weekends are likely to be quiet on for example a Tuesday afternoon.
 Another great moment for a bike ride is late at night.
 The later, the better, really!
-Many cycling enthusiasts in The Netherlands will go out on their bikes in the evening (after work or studying).
+Many cycling enthusiasts in the Netherlands will go out on their bikes in the evening (after work or studying).
 Scenic cycle paths can therefore still be busy between 18:30 and 20:30.
 Cycling around 21:00 is much more relaxed.

 Time of day on weekends